CITY & COUNTY OF HONOLULU OCEAN SAFETY OFFICER DUTIES:

 2. Must have a valid Hawaii State Drivers License (T-3)

-3. Must have a high school diploma or equivalent
+3. Must have a high school diploma, GED, or proof of completion of high school

-4. Current American Heart Association or American Red
+4. Proof of current or previous completion of an American Heart Association or American

 Lifeguard Certificate or Red Cross Lifeguard Training Certificate